peekbank/peekbank-data-import/data/yoon_simpimp_2015/README.md

 5. Importing ambiguity

 It is unclear if the control-single trials count as "vanilla" -- the carrier phrases are atypical, but they are otherwise normal.
-(Currently not marked as vanilla.)
+Decision has been made to label them as vanilla.